Joan Garcia

-Joan García Pons (born 4 May 2001) is a Spanish professional footballer who plays as a goalkeeper for La Liga club Barcelona.
+Joan Garcia Pons (/ca/; born 4 May 2001) is a Spanish professional footballer who plays as a goalkeeper for club Barcelona and the Spain national team.

-An Espanyol youth graduate, García broke into the first team in 2021 and eventually established himself as a first-choice in 2024.
+An Espanyol youth graduate, Garcia broke into the first team in 2021 and eventually established himself as a first-choice in 2024.
 In June 2025, he moved to Barcelona after the club activated his release clause.
+He immediately broke into the starting line-up, and helped his club win the La Liga title.

+Garcia is a Spain international and former youth international.
+He made his debut for the senior national team in 2026, and was a part of the squad that won the 2026 FIFA World Cup.